ChabbyTMD/ciml-summer-institute-2026/1.2_accounts_login_environment_expanse_portal/exercises/login-via-ssh.md

 # Exercise 2: Login via SSH

 Next we'll test your direct SSH access to Expanse.
 Here, please use your preferred SSH client to login.
+Your username will typically be the same as your **ACCESS ID (username)**.
+However, your password will always be your **ACCESS Password**.

 *Command*
 ```